-- Telecommuting, or remote work, allows an employee to work off-site.
-Some employees can choose certain days they work remotely or choose a completely remote position.
+- Telecommuting (remote work).
+This allows an employee to work off-site.
+Some employees can choose certain days to work remotely or choose a completely remote position.

-- Flexible time off, which can apply to sick time or PTO.
-This policy allows working parents to leave work for an afternoon or an entire day to care for their child.
+- Flexible time off.
+This policy can apply to sick time or PTO and allows working parents to leave work for an afternoon or an entire day to care for their child(ren).

 - Paid child care.
 For companies that can’t afford on-site child care, there are other ways they can invest in this type of support.
 Some child care policies include employee resources such as program referrals or reserved spots at child care facilities.
 Other companies may even pay for child care costs for their employees.

 Since COVID-19 sent many workers home indefinitely, family-friendly programs have been more important than ever.
 After spending so much time around their family, employees are holding family time at an even higher value.
 Heading back into the office can hinder that time together, so implementing family-friendly workplace policies is essential.

 There are various short- and long-term benefits that companies with family-friendly policies experience.
 Studies show that companies in the U.S. who switched certain policies, such as flexible schedule policies, saw higher motivation and productivity in the workplace.

 Along with an increase in motivation and productivity, companies also see a higher retention rate of quality employees.
 After all, working parents who feel comfortable in their job are less likely to look for a new one.